 The above chart provides an indication of how Council allocates its expenditure across the main services that it delivers.
-It shows how much is allocated to each service area for every \$100 that Council spends.
+It shows how much is budgeted to each service area for every \$100 that Council spends for 2017-18.

 9. Budget influences